Skip to Content

 Duller Plumage

 Female hummingbirds are duller than male hummingbirds.
-Male hummingbirds have colors that include pink, green, bright red, purple, and more.
+Male hummingbirds have bright colors that include pink, green, bright red, purple, and more.
 Female hummingbirds are dull in color compared to males, with brown, white, and dark green in their feathers.
 Additionally, male hummingbirds have brightly colored throat feathers called gorgets.

 Gorgets are the most distinct feature that male hummingbirds have besides color.
 They’re the best way to tell males and females apart.
 A gorget is an area of brightly colored feathers on a hummingbird’s throat.
 Males use their gorgets to attract female hummingbirds for the mating season.